Sleep experts agree: sleeping on your stomach is going to kill you!

-Well, not really, but stomach sleeping is still pretty rough on your sad, aging spine.
+Well, not really, but stomach sleeping is pretty rough on your sad, aging spine.
 Why?

 Your spine is happiest when it’s aligned in what’s called a “neutral” position.
 Neutral alignment keeps all the bits and pieces in your back in in their ideal positions, preventing unnecessary pressure on your discs, muscles and nerves.
 Keep your spine neutrally aligned and you’ll avoid discomfort (or worse).

-Unfortunately it’s hard to achieve anything close to neutral alignment when sleeping on your stomach.
+Unfortunately it’s hard to achieve anything resembling neutral alignment when sleeping on your stomach.

 Lying on your stomach inevitably results in awkward bends and twists in your spine’s natural curves that can lead to discomfort:

-- Your hips can sink too deep into your mattress creating an unnatural downward bend in your lower back.
+- Your hips may sink too deep into your mattress creating an unnatural downward bend in your lower back.

 - Further exacerbating these contortions, your neck has to be turned ninety degrees to the left or right (you can’t breath into your pillow, after all).

-All this unnecessary pressure in your back and neck can result in pain that persists during the day.
-You could try rolling onto your side, but…
+All this unnecessary stress and pressure in your back and neck can result in pain that persists during the day.

 Let’s face it, changing your sleep position isn’t easy.
 We sleep the way we do for a reason; it’s comfortable (at least initially).
 If you’re set on sticking with your stomach sleeping routine, make the most of it with the following tips: